DominikaRzez/sql-challenge/README.md

 The EmployeeSQL folder contains the PNG image of the tables.
 Schema files includes the instructions for creating 6 tables and specifies data types, primary keys, foreign keys, and other constraints.

-Finally the employees_query file contains all the query run on the database allowing to complete the following:
+Finally the employees_query file contains all the query run on the database allowing to complete the following:<br>
 1. List the following details of each employee: employee number, last name, first name, sex, and salary.<br>
 2.List first name, last name, and hire date for employees who were hired in 1986.<br>
 3.List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.<br>